By Marisol Beas | California Black Media

 According to Time Magazine, at one point this summer, the state dealt with 14 active wildfires.
 Because of the catastrophic fires, there is a renewed focus by utility companies, such as Pacific Gas & Electric (PG&E), to ensure all Californians are planning, responding and recovering after emergency events.

-Kevin Smith, an emergency management specialist with PG&E, says families need to be prepared, have a plan and know what to do during in an emergency because “in California, these disasters can happen anywhere, anytime.”
+“Families need to be prepared, have a plan and know what to do during an emergency,” says Kevin Smith, an emergency management specialist with PG&E. “In California, these disasters can happen anywhere, anytime.”